Rishisinghwindows/Destrone/README.md

 - `python api/main.py --selftest` – Smoke tests (JWT, DB schema, seed data).
 - `scripts/integration_demo.py` – End-to-end API exercise from OTP to booking.
 - `scripts/run_checks.sh` – Runs self-test + integration flow inside the virtual env.
+- Android app uses the same backend fixtures; open `android/` in Android Studio and update `BuildConfig.BASE_URL` if you are not targeting localhost.

 For Swift, use Xcode’s build/run and previews.
 The app relies on the live backend, so keep the Python server running during UI testing.